riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 <img src="../images/posts/paging-and-sorting-part-2/done.gif" class="img-responsive" />

-Thanks for reading and hope you enjoyed getting sorted!
+Thanks for reading and hope this series of posts helped you get sorted (ha, ha, sorry... bad jokes are the only ones I got).